RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Find full information about all possible pizzeria names and prices to get mushroom or pepperoni pizzas.
-Please sort the result by pizza name and pizzeria name then.
-The result of sample data is below (please use the same column names in your SQL statement).
+Find complete information about all possible pizzeria names and prices to get mushroom or pepperoni pizza.
+Then sort the result by pizza name and pizzeria name.
+The result of the sample data is shown below (please use the same column names in your SQL statement).

 | pizza_name | pizzeria_name | price |
 | ------ | ------ | ------ |